VishalJ99/symbolic_distillation/README.md

 This project is aimed at reproducing the work presented in [Discovering Symbolic Models from Deep Learning with Inductive Biases](https://arxiv.org/abs/2006.11287), as part of the Data Intensive Science MPhil at the University of Cambridge.

+For access to the exact trained model weights and the data used in the experiments, please contact the author at vj279@cam.ac.uk

+Alternatively, one can follow the instructions presented in the Hello World Example below to repeat the analysis.

 ## Pre-requisites
 Ensure conda is installed on your system.
 If not, follow the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).